Find out how you can win just by shopping local

 Prizes for The Observer's Shop Local and Win promotion are being drawn throughout the week at Yaralla Sports Club, where vouchers are being handed out to those who supported selected retailers.

-The local shoppers are already grinning after the draws started Friday night, with nine winners walking away with gift vouchers.
+The local shoppers are already grinning after the draws started Friday night, with thirteen winners walking away with gift vouchers.

 Those entered in the draw are required to be present at Yaralla Sports Club when their name is drawn out of the barrel.